Venezuela says U.S. "far-right" wants to kill Capriles

 Chavez himself was also vilified by foes as an uncouth clown throughout his rule.
 The mockery included racist insults and photos of apes with his face superimposed.

-Denigrating images of Maduro driving a bus - his former job - are now circulating among anti-government factions.
+Denigrating jokes and cartoons of Maduro driving a bus - his former job - are now circulating among anti-government factions.

 In the flurry of back-and-forth accusations from both camps this week, Maduro appeared to revive last year's line of attack over Capriles' sexuality.
 Capriles is unmarried.